Blankscreen-exe/Blankscreen-exe/README.md

 ## 💬 You can ask me about

 Anything related to `Full Stack Development` or `Data Science`.
 I teach what I do, so feel free to ask me anything.
 You can contact me on [Linkedin](https://www.linkedin.com/in/muhammad-hammad-hassan-cs101/)

+I also maintain a blog on medium.com.
+You can see my articles [here](https://github.com/grumpyp/aixplora)

 <p align="center">
   <img  src="./doc/gifs/grid-snake.svg"